Tamabil - Indo Bangladesh border !

 After spending some time near the border line we moved to Dawki, which was a much awaited destination in my bucket !

 "Dawki", Meghalaya in west Jaintia hills is one of the famous road border crossing point between India and Bangladesh.
 The famous river Umngot flows through Dawki and is the border river between two countries.

 Journey to Dawki was rich with nature!
 Without doubt I would say, Meghalaya is rich with waterfalls and I was able to view waterfalls throughout my journey through the state and to be frank I became too much addicted to this sight.
 On the way , I could clearly view the land of Bangladesh on one side of the road .
 Driver told us that the huge buildings that we saw on the right side of the road are part of Dhaka.

-As we reached Dawki, I found that Umngot river was super clear as I've seen in pictures and trust me that wonderful sight would always add peace to your mind .
-The location I have seen many times in snaps and google images is finally right in front of my eyes and I was extremely glad with joy.
+As we reached Dawki, I found that Umngot river was crystal clear as I've seen in pictures and trust me, that wonderful sight would always gift peace to your mind .
+The location I have seen many times in snaps and google images was finally right in front of my eyes and I was extremely glad with joy.
 But guides told us that the river may look more crystal clear during Oct- Nov seasons.
 Since our travel was in July, according to them Umngot was not clear.
-But it didn’t matter ; to us as it was beyond our expectations!!
+But it didn’t matter ; to us as it was way beyond our expectations!!

 It was a natural wonder!!
 The green vegetation on the river banks made the water look greenish!!
 Fishing boats painted in yellow, green and blue colors were seen here and there and they added extra beauty to the green river.